-Of those in the CES database, people age 50 and over make up 65% of Goleta's homeless population.
+As shown in the graph, of those in the CES database, people age 50 and over make up 65% of Goleta's homeless population.

 Of those under age 40, minors make up approximately 13% of the population, while youth age 18-24 are 5%.
 Persons over age 24 are 82% of the homeless population.
 In Goleta, the average age of a person experiencing homelessness is 52, considerably older than the average age in other communities such as the city of Santa Barbara.